Joel-Raju/graphql-github-server/README.md

 # graphql-github-server

-A simple graphQL server in Node for GitHub API.
+A simple GraphQL server in Node for GitHub API.